Uber Cash vs Uber CASH

 By 2016, Uber offered the cash payment option to over 150 cities and in 2018, this number grew to over 400.
 Now, riders can choose cash in 51 countries.
 Having acknowledged the public’s preference for cash, their U-turn for the once cashless Uber back to cash was an undeniably wise choice.

 'Choice is a beautiful thing and soon many of you will be able to pay for Uber rides using cash.
 That’s right – you get all the Uber awesomeness and even more options when it comes to paying for your ride.
 Simply choose the CASH option, take a ride and pay your driver directly in cash at the end,'

 How can I get Uber to accept cash in my city?

 According to Uber's website, customers’ usage and feedback are what make this experiment a success.
 If you think Uber should accept cash in your area, simply write to firstname.lastname@example.org or their Facebook or Twitter accounts.

 Is Uber’s cash payment option related to Uber Cash?

 No. On September 5th, 2018 Uber began rolling out Uber Cash, confusingly unrelated to their cash-accepting expansion.
 Uber Cash is a separate payment option offered within the app where users can pool their budget for all Uber products, from bike-sharing to food delivery, into one account.

 To top up this account, customers transfer money from their debit, credit or gift cards into their Uber Cash account.
-To entice riders to choose the Uber Cash option in the US, the company is currently offering a deal where those who credit $95 gets them $100 of store value, $50 for those who top up with $48.50 and $25 for those who fund $24.50.
+To entice riders to choose this option in the US, the ride-sharing company is currently offering a deal where those who credit $95 gets them $100 of store value, $50 for those who top up with $48.50 and $25 for those who fund $24.50.
 Their account can then be used across all their local services but what it can’t do, is allow their rider to cash out their stored Uber Cash values onto other payment cards outside the Uber ecosystem.